Homestead Hack: Paper Napkins in a Paperless Kitchen

 Our Disposable Paper Free Kitchen

 Long, long ago I gave up disposable paper napkins in our home.
-We’ve used cloth napkins exclusively since the kids were babies.
+We’ve used cloth napkins exclusively since the kids were babies (and they’re now grown with near-grown kids of their own!)

-Then over a decade ago I was finally able to wean RancherMan off paper towels too.
+Then over a decade ago I was finally able to wean RancherMan off paper towels as well.
 I keep him supplied in plenty of repurposed rags to take their place.

 “Really?
 You have NO paper napkins??!!”